emrys53/PasswordManager/README.md

 ./PasswordManager
 ```

-After you compiled the binary just run ./PasswordManager -h to see how to use.
+After you compiled the binary just run ./PasswordManager -h to see how to use..